List of Samurai Sentai Shinkenger characters: Susukodama

-The Susukodama (スス木霊) are a furred ball-like soot settling in roof of the Rokumon Junk's interior, appearing whenever Doukoku's infuriated enough for them to descend, annoyingly repeating people's words while giggling.
+The Susukodama (スス木霊) are a furred ball-like Susuwatari settling in roof of the Rokumon Junk's interior, appearing whenever Doukoku's infuriated enough for them to descend, annoyingly repeating people's words while giggling.
 One accompanies Dayu in her wandering after it is tossed out of the Rokumon Junk and into the mortal realm, singing in imitation of her shamisen.
 After Dayu sacrifices herself, Doukoku crushes the Susukodama by stepping on it.

 Ayakashi

 The Ayakashi (アヤカシ) are ancient spirits with nightmarish forms that serve the Gedoushu, dwelling within the depths of the Sanzu River until being summoned to go through the gap.
 However, they can only remain in the mortal world until they begin to dry up, returning to the Sanzu River to regain their moisture.
 Each Ayakashi has two lives, the human-sized first life (一の目, ichi no me), followed by the giant second life (二の目, ni no me) after they are slain in their first life.